Flag of Bosnia and Herzegovina: Yugoslav period

-Wide public discussion ahead of constitutional adoption resulted in the overall opinion that the state flag should be red, like the one initially flown by liberation movements, and not in national pan-Slavic tricolors of Serbs and Croats which were argued to have been an "import" from a later stage of the war.
-This discussion was in response to the first proposed flag from 15 November 1946, which matched the federal flag except with an additional golden star placed behind the existing gold-bordered red star in the centre, with their rays positioned interchangeably.
-Belgrade officials listened to the public opinion, but proceeded to add the federal Yugoslav tricolor to the canton of a plain red flag to symbolize the republic's affiliation to the Federation, and as such it was officially adopted on 31 December 1946.
-In the real-world usage, this flag had a variant with a much larger canton which was offset from the edges and bordered in white.
-This variant was eventually proposed sometime in 1947, but was never adopted.
+Wide public discussion ahead of constitutional adoption resulted in the overall opinion that the state flag should be red, like the one initially flown by liberation movements, and not in national pan-Slavic tricolours of Serbs and Croats, which were argued to have been an "import" from a later stage of the war.
+This discussion was in response to the first proposed flag from 15 November 1946, which matched the federal flag except for an additional golden star placed behind the existing gold-bordered red star in the centre, with their rays positioned interchangeably.
+Belgrade officials listened to the public opinion but proceeded to add the federal Yugoslav tricolour to the canton of a plain red flag to symbolise the republic's affiliation to the Federation, and as such, it was officially adopted on 31 December 1946.
+In real-world usage, this flag had a variant with a much larger canton, which was offset from the edges and bordered in white.
+This variant was eventually proposed sometime in 1947 but was never adopted.

 Bosnia and Herzegovina also had a new coat of arms during Yugoslav rule; it was a symbol of Bosnian industrialism at the time.
 A red flag with central elements of this coat of arms in the canton was erroneously reported in one contemporary book to have been the flag of Bosnia and Herzegovina.